 The two men differed profoundly over slavery.
 Having grown up poor on sugar islands of the Caribbean, Hamilton knew and despised slavery.
 He respected the humanity of African slaves whom he had seen literally worked to death or executed for any signs of resistance.

-By contrast, Jefferson delved into the pseudo-science of measuring the skulls of his black slaves to “prove” their inferiority.
+By contrast, Jefferson delved into the pseudo-science of assessing the physiological and mental traits of his black slaves to “prove” their inferiority.
 He also could not tolerate the idea of free blacks living alongside whites in America.
 By contrast, Hamilton not only considered blacks equal to whites but advocated on behalf of their right to live free in America.

 In short, Jefferson was a mass of often ugly contradictions, declaring “all Men are created equal” while insisting that blacks were not; advocating a strictly “limited” federal government as a guarantee of “liberty” while staying silent about how that prescription fit neatly with the desire of his fellow plantation owners to maintain slavery; rejecting the tyranny of government power while making apologies for the mass executions by France’s revolutionary government.